Are you looking for the best legal transcription training on the market?

 Practice, Practice, Practice!

 Legal transcription is one of those jobs that you get better at with constant practice.
-As such, it is best to ensure that you do not get rusty in between jobs!
+As such, it is best to ensure that you do not get rusty in between jobs by engaging in audio transcription practice!

-To keep you consistent, you can find plenty of practice transcription tests online.
+To keep you consistent, you can find plenty of practice transcription tests online if you’re looking out for transcription training online for free.

-GoTranscript also has some great transcription practice tests available.
+GoTranscript also has some great transcription tests online free available.

 Their tests allow you to see exactly what mistakes you have made once you have completed the test.